 King James Onlyism's Diabolical End Game

 It's easily verifiable that the King James Bible has errors and that the words of the 1611 Authorized Version have been amended over three centuries.
 Why do KJV-Only proponents such as James Knox persist in their deception that the King James Bible is divinely inspired and perfect?
-To arrive at the answer, it's necessary to understand the diabolical endgame of the Synagogue of Satan and of Gail Riplinger, who is at the forefront of this most wicked deception.
+To arrive at the answer, it's necessary to understand the diabolical endgame of the Synagogue of Satan and of Gail Riplinger, and her mentor, James Sightler, who have been at the forefront of this most wicked deception.

-However, in the very first chapter of his book, A Testimony Founded Forever, James Sightler, who mentored Gail Riplinger, referenced the Jewish Talmud indirectly by citing the "Targums" (Aramaic translations or interpretations of the Hebrew OT) as authoritative sources of Bible interpretation.
+A central tenet of King James Onlyism is the strict prohibition of consulting Greek or Hebrew language resources.
+However, in the very first chapter of his book, A Testimony Founded Forever, James Sightler referenced the Jewish Talmud indirectly by citing the "Targums" (Aramaic translations or interpretations of the Hebrew OT) as authoritative sources of Bible interpretation.

-Sightler referenced the Targums in order to define the word "testimony" in the Ark of the Covenant.
+James Sightler referenced the Targums in order to redefine the word "testimony" in the Ark of the Covenant.
 (Exod.
-25:21-22) However, the "testimony" is clearly defined in Exodus 31:18, 34:1, Deut.
+25:21-22) The "testimony" is clearly defined in Exodus 31:18, 34:1, Deut.
 10:1-4 and other verses as the tables of stone upon which God wrote the 10 commandments after Moses broke the first tables of stone.
-Sightler ignored the verses in the KJV which define the "testimony" as the tables of stone and referenced the Talmudic Targums which redefine the word as the "Shechinah," which means the "Presence of God" and other manifestations of God in the Old Testament.
+Sightler, however, ignored the verses in the KJV which define the "testimony" as the tables of stone and referenced the Talmudic Targums which redefine the word as the "Shechinah," which means the "Presence of God" and other manifestations of God in the Old Testament.
+Sightler wrote:

 "The word Shechinah is not in the Bible, but is found in the Targums of Onkelos and Jonathan.
 Jews and Christians have believed that the Shechinah, when the Tabernacle was completed, dwelt between the cherubims over the mercy seat.
 In Exodus 25:21-22 we read: 'And thou shalt put the mercy seat above the ark: and in the ark thou shalt put the testimony that I shall give thee.
 And there I will meet with thee, and I will commune with thee from above the mercy seat, from between the two cherubims which are upon the ark of the testimony, of all things which I will give thee in commandment unto the children of Israel.'
 Here is a passage which connects the Testimony, the Shechinah, the word of God, and God's meeting and communion with His chosen people." (p.
 5)